giuseppefutia/semi/README.md

 ```

 ## Install JARQL
-In order to use JARQL you need to create the jar file with the following command (it requires Maven and Java) and move the it in the root directory:
+In order to use JARQL you need to create the JARQL jar file with the following command (it requires Maven and Java) and move the it in the root directory:

 ```bash
 $ cd semantic_modeling/lib/jarql/